-WHY THE FUNKTOWER BERLIN IS ON KPM PORCELAIN
+WHY THE FUNKTURM BERLIN STANDS ON KPM PORCELAIN

-A tasteful interior design, a fantastic view over the capital and a sophisticated menu - you don't necessarily expect this combination in the Berlin Funkturm.
-We'll tell you what the TV tower's older brother is all about and what role the Royal Porcelain Manufactory played in its construction!
+A tasteful interior, a fantastic view over the capital and a sophisticated menu - you wouldn't necessarily expect this combination in Berlin's radio tower.
+We reveal what the TV tower's older brother is all about and what role the Königliche Porzellan-Manufaktur played in its construction!

 © 2018 Messe Berlin

-The 147 meter high steel tower was put into operation in 1926 for the 3rd Great German Radio Exhibition .
-This makes the landmark in Berlin's Westend 43 years older than the television tower on Alexanderplatz.
-The radio tower made technological history when the first television picture in Germany was broadcast from here in 1929 - and from 1935 the world's first regular television program.
-But that's not all: As the only radio tower in the world , its four feet are connected to the foundation via porcelain insulators , which were used to ground the electrical voltage.
-And this porcelain, which can withstand a pressure of 1,400 tons per foot, comes from the Royal Porcelain Manufactory !
+The 147-metre-high steel tower was put into operation in 1926 for the 3rd Great German Radio Exhibition.
+This makes the landmark in Berlin's Westend a full 43 years older than the television tower on Alexanderplatz.
+The radio tower made technological history when Germany's first television picture was broadcast from here in 1929 - and the world's first regular television program from 1935.
+But that's not all: its four feet are the only radio tower in the world to be connected to the foundations via porcelain insulators, which were used to ground the electrical voltage.
+And this porcelain, which can withstand a pressure of 1400 tons per foot, comes from the Royal Porcelain Manufactory!

-Today the “Lange Lulatsch”, as it is also called, houses a restaurant at a height of 55 meters with seating for up to 100 people.
-With the nostalgic charm of the 1920s, it is the ideal backdrop for private celebrations or stylish events .
-Come by, enjoy the view - and maybe you'll spot the KPM signet at the feet of the tower.
+Today, the "Lange Lulatsch", as it is also known, houses a restaurant at a height of 55 meters with seating for up to 100 people.
+With the nostalgic charm of the 1920s, it is the ideal backdrop for private parties or stylish events.
+Stop by, enjoy the view - and perhaps you will spot the KPM signet at the foot of the tower.